KAR Auction Services (NYSE:KAR) Stock Rating Upgraded by Guggenheim

-Guggenheim upgraded shares of KAR Auction Services (NYSE:KAR – Get Rating) from a sell rating to a neutral rating in a research report sent to investors on Friday morning, Analyst Ratings Network reports.
+KAR Auction Services (NYSE:KAR – Get Rating) was upgraded by research analysts at Guggenheim from a “sell” rating to a “neutral” rating in a research note issued to investors on Friday, PriceTargets.com reports.

-Other equities analysts have also issued reports about the stock.
-Robert W. Baird cut their price objective on shares of KAR Auction Services from $22.00 to $18.00 in a report on Friday, February 18th.
-TheStreet downgraded shares of KAR Auction Services from a c- rating to a d rating in a research note on Tuesday, November 2nd.
-Finally, Zacks Investment Research downgraded shares of KAR Auction Services from a hold rating to a sell rating in a research note on Thursday, January 20th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and two have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $21.75.
+A number of other brokerages have also recently commented on KAR.
+Robert W. Baird decreased their price target on KAR Auction Services from $22.00 to $18.00 in a research note on Friday, February 18th.
+Zacks Investment Research cut KAR Auction Services from a “hold” rating to a “sell” rating in a research note on Thursday, January 20th.
+Finally, TheStreet cut KAR Auction Services from a “c-” rating to a “d” rating in a research note on Tuesday, November 2nd.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $21.75.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-BlackRock Inc. increased its holdings in KAR Auction Services by 36.8% in the fourth quarter.
-BlackRock Inc. now owns 20,141,635 shares of the specialty retailer’s stock valued at $314,613,000 after buying an additional 5,417,707 shares in the last quarter.
-Snyder Capital Management L P increased its holdings in KAR Auction Services by 4.7% in the fourth quarter.
-Snyder Capital Management L P now owns 6,578,317 shares of the specialty retailer’s stock valued at $102,753,000 after buying an additional 292,934 shares in the last quarter.
-Paradice Investment Management LLC increased its holdings in KAR Auction Services by 17.8% in the fourth quarter.
-Paradice Investment Management LLC now owns 6,071,673 shares of the specialty retailer’s stock valued at $94,840,000 after buying an additional 917,466 shares in the last quarter.
-American Century Companies Inc. increased its holdings in KAR Auction Services by 14.2% in the third quarter.
-American Century Companies Inc. now owns 5,797,703 shares of the specialty retailer’s stock valued at $95,024,000 after buying an additional 719,088 shares in the last quarter.
-Finally, Marathon Asset Mgmt Ltd purchased a new position in KAR Auction Services in the fourth quarter valued at $86,357,000.
+A number of hedge funds have recently modified their holdings of the stock.
+Huntington National Bank grew its stake in KAR Auction Services by 30.1% in the third quarter.
+Huntington National Bank now owns 3,307 shares of the specialty retailer’s stock worth $54,000 after purchasing an additional 765 shares during the period.
+M&T Bank Corp grew its stake in KAR Auction Services by 1.6% in the fourth quarter.
+M&T Bank Corp now owns 78,821 shares of the specialty retailer’s stock worth $1,231,000 after purchasing an additional 1,255 shares during the period.
+Grace Capital grew its stake in KAR Auction Services by 4.6% in the third quarter.
+Grace Capital now owns 29,300 shares of the specialty retailer’s stock worth $445,000 after purchasing an additional 1,300 shares during the period.
+Deutsche Bank AG grew its stake in KAR Auction Services by 1.7% in the fourth quarter.
+Deutsche Bank AG now owns 79,312 shares of the specialty retailer’s stock worth $1,239,000 after purchasing an additional 1,324 shares during the period.
+Finally, Ontario Teachers Pension Plan Board grew its stake in KAR Auction Services by 6.7% in the third quarter.
+Ontario Teachers Pension Plan Board now owns 21,245 shares of the specialty retailer’s stock worth $348,000 after purchasing an additional 1,331 shares during the period.

 KAR Auction Services, Inc engages in the provision of used car auction services and salvage auction services in North America and the United Kingdom.
 It operates through the following segments: ADESA Auctions and Automotive Finance Corporation (AFC).
 The ADESA segment provides whole car auctions and related services to the vehicle remarketing industry in North America.